Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 - Frequently asked questions

-Depending on the situation, either the individual cardholder or the business might be liable for charges and debts on the account.
-This liability determines who is responsible for managing the card and can be an important factor when choosing a business option.
+Business credit cards may offer either personal liability or business liability for the account.
+The type of liability determines who is responsible for managing the card and can be an important factor when choosing a business option.
+We’ve outlined the key details of each option below:

 Personal liability credit cards

-- The primary account owner is personally responsible for managing the account even if there are multiple cardholders.
+- The primary cardholder is always responsible for managing the account.

 - You’re responsible for how much of the balance is paid off by the due date each month.

-- If a payment is late or missed, it’s you who the credit card company will contact.
+- If a payment is late or missed, it’s you who the credit card company contacts.

 Business liability credit cards